Choosing the best blinds for your home

 Best blinds for kitchens

 Kitchens can get pretty steamy and humid so it's best to avoid wooden blinds as they become disfigured and crack when exposed to moisture.
-Aluminium venetian blinds, or polyester roller blinds, are normally the best choice as they can be easily cleaned without having to be taken down.
+Aluminium venetian blinds are normally the best choice as they can be easily cleaned without having to be taken down.

 Best blinds for living rooms